isabelstoddart/matilda-effect/README.md

 # Where Did All The Great Women Go?
-Full code for Master's thesis at Parsons School of Design
+Full code for master's thesis at Parsons School of Design